sogangCSmaster/installScriptfiles/README.md

-# myEnvironment
+# Environment
-my environment for nodejs, python, mecab etc... for SERVER, Mac etc...
+environment for nodejs, python3, mecab etc... for SERVER

 # How to use
 - chmod +x something.sh